About the 2Gen Approach

 The term “2Gen” was coined in the late 1980s by the Foundation for Child Development to reflect programs that were emerging across the country.
 2Gen approaches continued to gain traction throughout the early 2000s, and reemerged in 2010.
 In 2012, in partnership with a group of philanthropic partners, Ascend at the Aspen Institute published the “Two Generations, One Future” report that laid the groundwork for the growth and development of the 2Gen field’s expansion.
 Then, with a decade of accomplishments and learnings from its Network of partners and Fellows, Ascend released the landmark “State of the Field: Two Generation Approaches to Family Well-Being” that outlines our vision for exponential expansion and implementation.

-The“two-generation” or “2Gen” approach has been and continues to be referred to by many names within and across the field – “whole family,” “intergenerational,” “Ohana Nui,” “multigenerational,” and “multi-gen” – which all encompass the same fundamental principles: 2Gen approaches reflect and embrace the diverse shapes, sizes, and structures of families to ensure all family members can reach their full potential.
+The“two-generation” or “2Gen” approach has been and continues to be referred to by many names within and across the field – “whole family,” “intergenerational,” “Ohana Nui,” “multigenerational,” “multi-gen,” “generation to generation,” and “Gen2Gen” – which all encompass the same fundamental principles: 2Gen approaches reflect and embrace the diverse shapes, sizes, and structures of families to ensure all family members can reach their full potential.

 The Reach of 2Gen

 Through the Ascend Network, more than 450 organizations from all 50 states, the District of Columbia, and Puerto Rico implement 2Gen approaches in policy and practice to increase families’ economic security, educational success, and health and well-being.

 There are countless essential experiences and opportunities that are required for people to reach their full potential.
 To facilitate connections to these supports, all 2Gen policies and programs are grounded in and guided by 5 core principles.